2023 Most Popular Health Professions Doctor's Degree Schools in the Middle Atlantic Region

 Full Health Professions at New York Medical College Report

-George Washington University landed the #18 spot in the 2023 rankings for the most popular doctor’s degree health professions programs.
+George Washington University did quite well in this year’s ranking of the most popular places for health professions students to get a doctor’s degree.
+It came in at #18 on the list.
 GWU is a fairly large private not-for-profit school located in the city of Washington.

 Of the 249 students majoring in health professions at GWU, 29% are male and 71% are female.

-Read full report on Health Professions at George Washington University
+Full Health Professions at George Washington University Report

 Of the 246 students majoring in health professions at STJ, 32% are male and 68% are female.